Numbers 16 – Korah’s Rebellion

 1. (1-3) The accusation against Moses and Aaron.

 Now Korah the son of Izhar, the son of Kohath, the son of Levi, with Dathan and Abiram the sons of Eliab, and On the son of Peleth, sons of Reuben, took men; and they rose up before Moses with some of the children of Israel, two hundred and fifty leaders of the congregation, representatives of the congregation, men of renown.
-They gathered together against Moses and Aaron, and said to them, “You take too much upon yourselves, for all the congregation is holy, every one of them, and the Lord is among them.
-Why then do you exalt yourselves above the assembly of the Lord?”
+They gathered together against Moses and Aaron, and said to them, “You take too much upon yourselves, for all the congregation is holy, every one of them, and the LORD is among them.
+Why then do you exalt yourselves above the assembly of the LORD?”

 2. (4-11) The response of Moses to Korah and his company.

-So when Moses heard it, he fell on his face; and he spoke to Korah and all his company, saying, “Tomorrow morning the Lord will show who is His and who is holy, and will cause him to come near to Him.
+So when Moses heard it, he fell on his face; and he spoke to Korah and all his company, saying, “Tomorrow morning the LORD will show who is His and who is holy, and will cause him to come near to Him.
 That one whom He chooses He will cause to come near to Him.
-Do this: Take censers, Korah and all your company; put fire in them and put incense in them before the Lord tomorrow, and it shall be that the man whom the Lord chooses is the holy one.
+Do this: Take censers, Korah and all your company; put fire in them and put incense in them before the LORD tomorrow, and it shall be that the man whom the LORD chooses is the holy one.
 You take too much upon yourselves, you sons of Levi!”
-Then Moses said to Korah, “Hear now, you sons of Levi: Is it a small thing to you that the God of Israel has separated you from the congregation of Israel, to bring you near to Himself, to do the work of the tabernacle of the Lord, and to stand before the congregation to serve them; and that He has brought you near to Himself, you and all your brethren, the sons of Levi, with you?
+Then Moses said to Korah, “Hear now, you sons of Levi: Is it a small thing to you that the God of Israel has separated you from the congregation of Israel, to bring you near to Himself, to do the work of the tabernacle of the LORD, and to stand before the congregation to serve them; and that He has brought you near to Himself, you and all your brethren, the sons of Levi, with you?
 And are you seeking the priesthood also?
-Therefore you and all your company are gathered together against the Lord.
+Therefore you and all your company are gathered together against the LORD.
 And what is Aaron that you complain against him?”

 i.
-Being a humble man, he probably asked God if his critics were right or had something to teach him.
-He probably asked God what should be done in the situation.
+Being a humble man, Moses probably asked God if his critics were right or had something to teach him.
+Moses probably asked God what should be done in the situation.
 He certainly asked God to spare the nation and he asked God to not allow these divisive men to bring permanent harm to the people of God.

 b.
-And he spoke to Korah and all his company: We don’t know how long Moses prayed, but after prayer he had a sense of God’s direction for this crisis.
-He issued a challenge whereby Korah and his followers would come before the Lord, and Moses and Aaron would also come, so that the Lord would choose His leaders.
+Tomorrow morning the LORD will show who is His and who is holy: We don’t know how long Moses prayed, but after praying he had a sense of God’s direction for this crisis.
+He issued a challenge where Korah and his followers would come before the LORD, and Moses and Aaron would also come, so that the LORD would make His choice of leaders clear.

 3. (12-14) Dathan and Abiram speak for the rebels.